osoml/pid4nfdi/content/privacy/_index.md

         ## Integrated Third Party Services

         ### Understanding Our Third Party Processing and Your Privacy
         To ensure the proper functioning of our website, user engagement tracking, and content delivery, we work with external service providers for data processing tasks.
 These providers may collect and analyse user data, such as IP addresses, browser information, and access logs, in compliance with data protection regulations.
 For example, this data may be used to host the website, monitor user interactions, and gather statistics on page visits or content engagement.
 All third-party data processing is done transparently, and we implement contracts to ensure that data processing complies with GDPR requirements.
-The external data processing services are listed below with explanations/examples:
+The external data processing services are listed below with explanations/examples.

+        Each of these tools helps us improve your experience on the website, but you always have control over your data.
+If you have any questions about these services or your privacy, please reach out to our data protection officer.

         #### Contact via Email
         Our website provides the option to reach out to our project team or specific team members via email.
 Depending on the team, you may contact them via their personal email addresses or through a dedicated mailing list.
 If you choose to contact us through these email addresses or mailing lists, we will collect and process your personal data, such as your name and email address, solely to manage your inquiry or request.
 This processing is carried out in accordance with Art.
 6(1e) of the GDPR, which allows us to process personal data to respond to your communication effectively.
 Please note that some teams may use multiple mailing list services or email programs to manage communications, and your data will only be used for the inquiry, not shared beyond that.